ibc-corporate-travel/react-native-image-carousel/README.md

-onPageChange={callback} // Called when the active page changes inactiveIndicatorText= '•' // Inactive indicator content ( You can customize to use any Unicode character ) indicatorText= '•' // Active indicator content ( You can customize to use any Unicode character )
+onPageChange={callback} // Called when the active page changes inactiveIndicatorText= '•' // Inactive indicator content ( You can customize to use any Unicode character ) indicatorText= '•' // Active indicator content ( You can customize to use any Unicode character ) indicatorsPadding=3 // Amount of padding indicators on left and right sides;

 animate={true} // Enable carousel autoplay
 delay={1000} // Set Animation delay between slides